mrc-rowers-hub/mrc-condition-checker/README.md

 ### Reasons for this application
 This process is currently a manual check done by a single member of the rowing club.
 This app, once complete, will enable crews to check this themselves to see if boats are going ahead.

+# ADDI TODO
+Run the app using mvn: mvn compile followed by mvn exec:java